-The winery and trading house in the French Alsace
+The winery and trading house in French Alsace

-has been family owned since 1639 and was famous for its wines in the 18th and 19th centuries.
-In 1902 Frédéric Emile Hugel founded today's headquarters in Riquewihr, the building being built by the arch-competitor Trimbach
+has been family-owned since 1639 and was already famous for its wines in the 18th and 19th centuries.
+In 1902 Frédéric Emile Hugel founded today's headquarters in Riquewihr, with the building being owned by the ore competitor Trimbach

 was bought.
-Today the family business is headed by Jean-Philippe and Etienne Hugel, Marc Hugel is a cellar master.
-The vineyards cover 25 hectares of vineyards, about half of them in the Grands Crus Schoenbourg
+Today the family business is managed by Jean-Philippe and Etienne Hugel, Marc Hugel is cellar master.
+The vineyards cover 25 hectares of vineyards, around half of which are in the Grands Crus Schoenbourg

 the AC Alsace Grand Cru

-(the layer names do not appear on the label), but marketed the wines under the AC Alsace, The vineyards are mostly planted with Riesling and Gewürztraminer (each 40%), and Pinot Gris and Pinot Noir.
-It is practiced near-natural viticulture.
+(the layer names do not appear on the label), but markets the wines under the AC Alsace, Most of the vineyards are planted with Riesling and Gewürztraminer (40% each), as well as Pinot Gris and Pinot Noir.
+Viticulture close to nature is practiced.

-Low yields and strictly selected grapes yield wines of the highest quality.
-These are produced in the lines "Régulaire", "Tradition" and the top class "Jubilée Vendange Tardive" (late vintage).
-In appropriate years, there is also "Sélection de Grains Nobles" (from noble rotten grapes).
-Grapes are also purchased and the resulting wines are marketed under the brand names "Fleur d'Alsace" (mainly Silvaner), "Gentil d'Alsace" and "Cuvée les Amours" (Pinot Blanc).
-Every year around 100,000 boxes (1.2 million bottles) of wine are produced, of which around 80% are exported.
-A big part of it to England.
-The company is a member of the renowned Family Winery Association PFV
+Low yields and strictly selected grapes result in wines of the highest quality.
+These are produced in the lines "Régulaire", "Tradition" and the top class "Jubilée Vendange Tardive" (late harvest).
+In suitable years there will also be "Sélection de Grains Nobles" (from noble rot grapes).
+Grapes are also purchased, and the wines made from them are marketed under the brand names "Fleur d'Alsace" (mainly Silvaner), "Gentil d'Alsace" and "Cuvée les Amours" (Pinot Blanc).
+Around 100,000 boxes (1.2 million bottles) of wine are produced annually, of which around 80% are exported.
+Much of it to England.
+The company is a member of the renowned family wineries association PFV

 (Primum Familiae Vini).